lamsal27/NerdTyper/README.md

 Simply visit the link and start testing your typing speed! ⏱️

+## Technologies Used 💻

+- **HTML5** for the structure.
+- **CSS** for the styling and layout.
+- **JavaScript** for the typing test functionality and dynamic interaction.

+## Contributing 🤝

+If you’d like to contribute to **NerdTyper**, feel free to fork the repository, make changes, and create a pull request.
+Whether it's bug fixes, improvements, or new features, your contributions are welcome!

 ## Installation (For Contributors) ⚙️

 To contribute to **NerdTyper**, follow these steps to clone the repository and get the project running locally: